SLDGroup/NN_Mass/README.md

 |   --sigma_log_file     |    the name of file used to record the LDI record of MLPs
 |   --iter_times      |   the number of iteration times to calculate the LDI of  the same architecture

-- Example: Calculate a 8-layer MLP with 8 neurons and tc=10 per layer on MNIST dataset
+- Example: Calculate the LDI of a 8-layer MLP with 8 neurons per layer and tc=10 on MNIST dataset

     * python ldi.py --depth=8 --width=8 --tc=10 --dataset='MNIST'